High School Students

-- If you are a local area 11th or 12th grader, check out the High School Scholars program for opportunities to take CSU, Chico courses while in high school.
+- Local area 11 or 12th graders, check out the High School Scholars program to take CSU, Chico courses while in high school.

-- Note: If you are a US citizen (domestic student) attending an international high school or foreign International Baccalaureate (IB) program, we recommend you contact our office prior to applying.
-You may not meet the admissions requirements from your program alone and/or may require case-by-case admission guidance.
+- Note: For US citizens (domestic students) attending international high schools or foreign International Baccalaureate (IB) programs, it is recommended to contact us prior to applying.
+You may not meet requirements and/or may require case-by-case admission guidance.

-- Begin work on college preparatory courses also called A-G requirements.
+- Work on college preparatory courses called A-G requirements.
 English, algebra 1 or geometry, and foreign language should be in your schedule.

 - Consider taking the ACT Explore test for ACT preparation.

 - Start exploring scholarships through your college counselor or career center.
 Attend presentations from college representatives that visit your school.

 - Continue working on A-G requirements.
-English, geometry or algebra 2, foreign language, life science and other A-G subjects should be in your schedule.
+English, geometry or algebra 2, foreign language, life science or other A-G subjects should be in your schedule.

-- Aim for A’s and B’s in your courses.
-Starting with the summer after 9th grade, any A-G courses in 10th grade will be calculated into your GPA for admission at CSU, Chico.
+- Aim for A’s and B’s in courses.
+Starting in the summer after 9th grade, any A-G courses in 10th grade will be calculated into your GPA for admission.

 - Take the PSAT or ACT Plan exams to prepare for the SAT or ACT tests.

 - Attend your high school or district’s college night typically held in September-November where college representatives are available.